-Twin Peaks Campground, Organ Pipe Cactus National Monument, Ajo, AZ
+Twin Peaks Campground, Organ Pipe Cactus National Monument, AZ

 Twin Peaks Campground is part of Organ Pipe Cactus National Monument in Arizona (2 hrs 17 min southwest of Maricopa, AZ) with an elevation of 1,716 feet.
-There are a total of 208 campsites.
+There are a total of 207 campsites including 37 tent-only sites.
 The campground is open all year.
-154 sites can accommodate RVs and trailers between 25 and 40 feet.
+170 sites can accommodate RVs and trailers between 25 and 45 feet.
 All sites are currently reservable.
+Reservations can be booked up to 6 months in advance.
 Fees range from $20.00 to $50.00.
+Some amenities include shower, dump station, amphitheater, flush toilets.
+Activities include biking, ohv trails nearby, hiking trails, rock climbing.

 Make a Reservation